lucashueda/zoohackadosparsa/README.md

 ### Prerequisites

-First, we need to Download Python 3 in the computer.
-You Download it here:
+First, you need to Download Python 3.6, 3.7 or 3.8 in your computer.
+You can get it here: https://www.python.org/downloads/ You then need to install pip.
+You can follow the instructions in this link:https://pip.pypa.io/en/stable/installing/

 ### Installing
+Clone this repository in a local folder.

-Install the "requirements.txt" packages with de CMD command:
+Install the all the requirements packages in "requirements.txt" with de CMD command:

 ```
 pip install -r requirements.txt